Raising the bar in Equine-Assisted Interventions

 The well-being of the therapy horse, seeing what suits him, what he wants to be involved in, what he would rather not do.
 How we can take those individual needs of the horse as the starting point of an animal assisted play therapy™ session.
 A session where fun for both the horse, coachee and coach is the starting point.
 How do we bundle those needs, to meet requests for help.
 And how much fun are we actually ourselves as coaches with also the working forms we choose?

-Welcome to the Equine Days: Not horsing around.
+Welcome to Tracie Faa-Thompson & Rachaël Draaisma’s Equine Days: Raising the bar in Equine-Assisted Interventions.
 During these days, Tracie-Faa Thompson and Rachaël Draaisma join forces.
 With humour, an eye for detail and expert knowledge and experience, participants are taken into the world of the horse, the coach and coachee and that of Animal Assisted Play Therapy™ and Scentwork.
 Using presentations with photos and videos, demonstrations and exercises (also with horses), the following main themes will be elaborated on.

 The therapy horse as an individual.
 What are species own needs and individual needs.
 What activities does a specific horse enjoy?
 What can he handle?
 How do we see that?
 How do we take the individual needs of the horse as a starting point in determining the activities we go for in an animal assisted session.
 And how do we create reciprocity between horse and coachee.